 - The Federal Pandemic Unemployment Compensation (FPUC) program

-Prior executive action had already extended benefits to employees directly or indirectly affected by COVID-19, including those whose employers cease operation temporarily due to the pandemic.
-And Congress extended all three programs through mid-March 2021, with some modifications, as part of a broader coronavirus stimulus package passed in December 2020.
+Prior executive action had already extended benefits to claimants directly or indirectly affected by COVID-19, including those whose employers cease operation temporarily due to the pandemic.
+And Congress extended all three programs through the summer of 2021, with some modifications, as part of a broader coronavirus stimulus package passed in December 2020 and its follow-on, the American Rescue Plan Act, which passed in March 2021.

-Eligibility for Unemployment Benefits Under the CARES Act Expansion, Prior Executive Action & December 2020 Stimulus Legislation
+Eligibility for Unemployment Benefits Under the CARES Act Expansion, Trump and Biden Executive Actions & December 2020 Stimulus Legislation

-Like regular unemployment compensation programs, states administer benefits for workers newly covered under PUA, but guidelines for coverage are consistent across the entire country.
+Like regular unemployment compensation programs (regular unemployment benefits or “regular UI”), states administer benefits for workers newly covered under PUA, but guidelines for coverage are consistent across the entire country.
 According to the California Employment Development Department, which oversees what’s likely to become the most extensive state PUA program in the country, worker classes eligible for coverage under PUA include:

 - Business owners

 Newly covered workers are ineligible if they qualify for unemployment benefits under regular state unemployment compensation programs or qualify for certain other state-administered benefits, such as disability benefits or paid family leave.
-Recipients must be eligible to work in the U.S. throughout the claim period, which means the lapse of a noncitizen’s work authorization could jeopardize their eligibility for benefits.
+Claimants must be eligible to work in the U.S. throughout the claim period, which means the lapse of a noncitizen’s work authorization could jeopardize their eligibility for benefits.

-Under PUA, unemployment compensation recipients must meet at least one of about a dozen additional criteria.
+Under PUA, unemployment compensation claimants must meet at least one of about a dozen additional criteria.
 Some are broadly written and likely affect many thousands of U.S. workers, such as COVID-19-related workplace closures or a severe curtailment of independent contractor hours.

-The PUA program largely supersedes a prior executive action by the Department of Labor allowing but not requiring states to pay unemployment benefits to workers meeting one of three tests:
+The PUA program largely supersedes a prior executive action by the U.S. Department of Labor allowing but not requiring states to pay unemployment benefits to workers meeting one of three tests:

 - Their employer temporarily ceases operation due to COVID-19